curvedmark/tree-visitor/README.md

 ```

 `node` passed to `visit()` can be either a single node or an array of nodes.
 In the latter case, each node in the array will be visited sequentially.

+`this` keyword in each action refers to the `visitor` object in the previous example.
+Note however, actions are not added to the `visitor` object, so `visitor.number` does not exist (nor does `this.number` for that matter).

 When visiting a single node, the returning value of the corresponding action is returned.